 A profound strategy naturally plays an important role in all advertising measures.
 But with such a high-quality print project as a brochure, a few thousand dollars can quickly be lost.
 You can also easily change a website at the end of a project.
 Not a brochure.
 That’s why it’s best to organize a strategy workshop in advance.
 Here the course is set with the decision-makers: What do you want to achieve?
 Who is the target group?
 How do you want to generate enthusiasm or at least sympathy for your company?

 Yes, multi-color printing costs money.
 Good paper too.
-And if you then have the brochure embossed, use special formats, apply glaze or produce an optical eye-catcher with a color cut, the costs increase.
+And if you then have the brochure embossed, use special formats, apply the glaze, or produce an optical eye-catcher with a color cut, the costs increase.
 But it’s worth it.
 Because potential customers automatically draw conclusions about the value of your entire company from the high quality of your brochure.
 Those who show value in their appearance demonstrate quality.
-This should be worth your company image to you.
+This should be worth your company image for you.